Deepti uses her consulting and environmental background to counsel clients on ESG-related matters across industry sectors.

 - Planet Forward, Senior Correspondent

-- ABA Tort Trial and Insurance Practice Section Animal Law Committee – Wildlife Subcommittee Co-Chair
+- ABA Tort Trial and Insurance Practice Section Animal Law Committee, Former Co-Chair of the Wildlife Subcommittee

 - Volunteer with DC Greens